Our Team

 Ms. Monica Montes

-Ms. Monica Montes is Program Manager and Graphic Designer at FEF, where she manages the pre-college programs and interfaces with FEF’s 80+ annual youth program directors, coordinators and instructors, while also serving as Executive Assistant to Executive Vice President Logan for the past 14 years.
-Montes also manages production of and designs all of the organization’s publications, including the FEF Annual Report, conference program books, brochures, flyers, social media posts, and the semi-annual FEF Focus newsletter.
+Ms. Monica Montes is Project Manager and Graphic Designer at FEF, where she supports the retention and graduation of McKnight Doctoral Fellows at nine participating Florida universities.
+Ms. Montes assists with managing the MDF budget and coordinates the MDF application and selection processes, the Mid-Year Research and Writing Conference, New Fellows’ Orientation, and the Annual Fellows Meeting.
+She also collects data on the MDF Program and reports findings to the FEF President and Board of Directors.
+Additionally, Ms. Montes manages production of and designs all of the organization’s publications, including the FEF Annual Report, conference program books, brochures, flyers, social media posts, and the semi-annual FEF Focus newsletter.
 She is proficient in the use of Adobe Photoshop, Adobe InDesign, Adobe Illustrator, Adobe Acrobat, Microsoft Office, Microsoft FrontPage, Dreamweaver, CSS and HTML, among others.
-Montes earned her associate degree in commercial arts from Florida Metropolitan University and bachelor’s degree in graphic design from Full Sail University.
+Ms. Montes earned her associate degree in commercial arts from Florida Metropolitan University and bachelor’s degree in graphic design from Full Sail University.

 Ms. Phyllis Reddick